-Following the criteria provided in Annex IX, Section 8.6.2, Column 2, the inhalation route is the most appropriate route of administration to investigate repeated dose toxicity4 The subchronic toxicity study must be performed according to the OECD TG 413, in rats and with administration of the Substance by inhalation.
-The information provided in the technical dossier and the chemical safety report on properties of the Substance and its uses (industrial, professional and consumer uses, including PROC 11 non-industrial spraying) indicate that human exposure to the Substance by the inhalation route is likely.
+Following the criteria provided in Annex VIII, Section 8.6.1., Column 2, the inhalation route is the most appropriate route of administration to investigate repeated dose toxicity.
+The short-term repeated dose toxicity study (28 days) must be performed according to the OECD TG 412, in rats and with administration of the Substance by inhalation.
+The information provided in the technical dossier and the chemical safety report on properties of the Substance and its uses (professional and consumer uses, including PROCs 7 and 11 industrial and non-industrial spraying) indicate that human exposure to the Substance by the inhalation route is likely.
 More specifically, the Substance is reported to occur as a dust with a significant proportion of particles of inhalable size.
-Furthermore, the Substance is respirable (D10 Decemb), of low water solubility and consequently there is a potential for accumulation of the substance in the lungs.
-The test must be therefore performed by the inhalation route using the test method OECD TG 413.
+Furthermore, the Substance is respirable (